Genealogy: Most Popular Articles

 Advance preparation for your visit to the Family History Library in Salt Lake City can save you hours of time to spend on more research.
 Before you make the trek to the Family History Library, read these tips for a successful visit.

 Learn how seemingly small clues buried in census records can lead you to new discoveries about your ancestors.

 Adoptees often face a bit of indecision when faced with a family tree chart?
 Should it include the adopted family, the birth family, or both?
 Should the adoption be noted in any special way?
 Learn how to address an adoption in your family tree and download family tree charts which include special options for adopted families.

 Learn the meaning and origin of the last name Garcia, plus find genealogy and family trees for the Garcia surname.

-Learn the meaning and origin of the last name White, plus find genealogy and family trees for the White surname.
+Learn the meaning and origin of the last name Gonzalez, plus find genealogy and family trees for the Gonzales surname.

 Official civil recording of births, deaths and marriages in France began in 1792.
 Best of all, a good number of them are available for research online.
 Learn how and where to locate the birth, marriage and death records of your French ancestors with this handy guide.